holmen1/c-programming-language/4_Functions_and_Program_Structure/calculator/README.md

 * `-` : Subtraction
 * `*` : Multiplication
 * `/` : Division
+* `%` : Modulo (Note: Built using floating-point remainder which may behave slightly differently than standard integer modulo `c % d` for negative numbers).
 * Math operators and variables functionality built in!

 ---